 To build a generative AI solution, you need a clear goal, the right model, clean and relevant data, and robust training, testing, and deployment process.

 Building a generative AI solution comes with a flood of questions, and honestly, that is usually the hardest and might take more.
-So, don’t just think about what your generative AI model can do, but why it should exist in the first place.
+So, do not just think about what your generative AI model can do, but why should it exist in the first place?

 Ask questions: